2020 Undergraduate Research, Scholarship, & Creative Achievement Symposium

 Faculty will be on hand to offer one-on-one assistance with your research projects, including:

-Drop by Bailey Library, 1st floor TLC area:
+Drop by Bailey Library, 1st floor in the TLC area:

 Bailey Library's personal librarians are available to address all levels of research questions within their subject specialties.
 Should you require immediate or walk-in assistance, consult Research Services and Ask A Librarian.
 Otherwise, feel free to make an appointment with your librarian!